Down the Large Rabbit Hole: Stone- C ech Compactification Approach

 The remaining categories in Figure 2 all have a $^{\star}$ on them.
 This is the designation for the {\it dual} property.
 If $X$ is one of the non-starred properties in Figure 2, then we say that a set $S$ is in $X^\star$ if $S$ intersects every set that has property $X$.

 All implications and non-implications that do not involve any property in $\{\mbox{$2$-large, large, accessible, large$^\star$}\}$ are from \cite{BH}.
 The fact that accessible does not imply large was first shown by Jungi\'c \cite{Jun}, who provided a non-explicit accessible set that is not $7$-large.
 Recently, Guerreiro, Ruzsa, and Silva \cite{GRS} provided an explicit accessible set that is not $3$-large.
 In the next section, we give an explicit accessible set that is not $2$-large, explaining why accessible does not imply $2$-large.
 The fact that a $\Delta$-set is also accessible is from \cite[Th.
 10.27]{LR}, while the fact that large implies accessible is straightforward.
 The set of cubes is large (and, hence, accessible) but not a $\Delta$-set.
 To see this, assume otherwise and let $\{s_i\}$ be an increasing sequence of positive integers such that $s_j - s_i$ is a cube for all $j>i$.
 Then there exists $t<u<v$ such that $s_v - s_t, s_v - s_u,$ and $s_u-s_t$ are all cubes.
 But then we have $s_v-s_t = (s_v-s_u) + (s_u-s_t)$ as an integer solution to $z^3=x^3+y^3$, a contradiction.
 Large$^\star$ implying IP$^\star$ comes from the fact that all IP sets are large sets.
 To see that IP$^\star$ does not imply large$^\star$, let $D$ be the set of integer cubes.
-Then $D \not \in $ IP (in fact, for any $x,y \in D$ we have $x+y \not \in D$)\footnote{I have a cute, short proof of this fact, but, like Fermat, there is not enough room in the bottom margin here, especially given the length of this lengthy, and unnecessary, footnote.}, and since all IP-sets are in $D^c$ we have $D^c \in $ IP$^\star$.
-Now, because $D^c$ does not interesect the large set $D$ (see Theorem \ref{BandL}), we find that $D^c \not \in$ large$^\star$.
+Then $D \not \in $ IP (in fact, for any $x,y \in D$ we have $x+y \not \in D$)\footnote{I have a cute, short proof of this fact, but, like Fermat, there is not enough room in the bottom margin here, especially given the length of this lengthy, and unnecessary, footnote.}.
+Hence, any $A \in $ IP cannot be a subset of $D$, meaning that $A \cap D^c \neq \emptyset$.
+Thus, $D^c$ intersects all IP-sets; in other words, $D^c \in $ IP$^\star$.
+By Theorem \ref{BandL}, we know that $D$ is large.
+Now, because $D^c$ does not interesect the large set $D$ we see that $D^c \not \in$ large$^\star$.

 Investigating some of the properties in Figure 2, we have some interesting results that could aid in proving or disproving the $2$-large conjecture.

 \begin{theorem}[Furstenberg and Weiss \cite{FW}] Let $k,r \in \mathbb{Z}^+$.
 For any $r$-coloring of $\mathbb{Z}^+$, for some color $i$, the set of common differences of monochromatic $k$-term arithmetic progressions of color $i$ is in IP$^\star$. \end{theorem}